Vietnam Laos Sri Lanka India Australia

 Cultural Engagement

-The people we meet are not subjects for observation.
-They are our teachers.
+The people we meet are not subjects for observation; they are our teachers.

 Learning Through Participation